gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 41. Partition vs Sharding

-1. Partitioning - Breaks up data into many smaller blocks within the same database server.
+1. <b>Partitioning</b> - Breaks up data into many smaller blocks within the same database server.
 Client need not be aware of partitions.
-   a.
-Horizontal partition - Based on key the data is split. eg: All records for 2021 get written to partition_2021, all 2022 records get written to partition_2022
+   * Horizontal partition - Based on key the data is split. eg: All records for 2021 get written to partition_2021, all 2022 records get written to partition_2022
-   b.
-Vertical partition - Based on some column the data is split. eg: All the image blob of a profile are stored in a different table.
+   * Vertical partition - Based on some column the data is split. eg: All the image blob of a profile are stored in a different table.
-2. Sharding - Breaks up data into many smaller blocks in different database servers.
+2. <b>Sharding</b> - Breaks up data into many smaller blocks in different database servers.
 Client must be aware of shards.
    Cant do transactions or joins across shards.
 If data distribution is not uniform then will have to re-balance shards.
    eg: All customer records A-H go to database server1, all records I-Z go to database server2.

-When to Partition?
+<b>When to Partition?</b>

 1. When the table is too big for even indexes to search.
 Partition bring in improvement in query performance.
 2. When you need to purge old records as part of data management.
 Easier to drop partition than delete rows.
 3. Bulk loads and data deletion can be done much faster, as these operations can be performed on individual partitions.

-When to Shard?
+<b>When to Shard?</b>

 1. To scale out horizontally.
 2. When there are too many writes.